 - Part of the Coast Guard's Arctic Strategy is to ensure that it is ready to respond.
 Part of the project includes broadening "the Coast Guard's understanding of Arctic waters and how best to prepare for the challenges the region presents."
-Part of the project is to evaluate each piece of equipment the Coast Guard uses, deciding what equipment is most often used and whether the equipment is up to par with leading technologies.330 - No updates since 2014.
+Part of the project is to evaluate each piece of equipment the Coast Guard uses, deciding what equipment is most often used and whether the equipment is up to par with leading technologies.383 - o No updates since 2014.

-U.S. Navy Arctic Roadmap331
+U.S. Navy Arctic Roadmap384

-- In 2009 the US Navy established a Task Force on Climate Change (TFCC) in order to develop Navy roadmaps, first for the Arctic and later for more general responses to global climate change.
+In 2009 the US Navy established a Task Force on Climate Change (TFCC) in order to develop Navy roadmaps, first for the Arctic and later for more general responses to global climate change.
 The October 2009 Arctic Roadmap was for the period FY2010-FY2014.
 Rather than setting out Arctic plans and policies, it set out a schedule for the development and implementation of such plans and policies.
-As such it called for things like the development strategic objectives and command structure requirements, and assessments of current Navy Arctic capabilities.332 - U.S. Navy Arctic Roadmap for 2014 2030: "Over the last four years, Task Force Climate Change, in consultation and collaborating with the broader governmental and private scientific communities, has concluded that ice conditions in the Arctic Ocean are changing more rapidly than first anticipated.
-This updated U.S. Navy Arctic Roadmap prepares the U.S. Navy to respond effectively to future contingencies, delineates in the U.S. Navy's Arctic Region leadership role with the Defense Department, and articulates the Navy's support to national priorities."333
+As such it called for things like the development strategic objectives and command structure requirements, and assessments of current Navy Arctic capabilities.385